GDelCorso/NA_DAtabase/README.md

 }
 ```

-NA_DA can generate datasets of 2D shapes with customizable dataset attributes, latent variables, uncertainty and deformation and their multivariate distributions.
+NA_DA can generate datasets of 2D shapes with customizable dataset attributes, latent variables, uncertainty, deformation and their multivariate distributions.

 ## User defined parameters:

 ### Dataset Attributes:
-The generator can be used to define different databases according to user-defined parameters.
+The generator can be used to define different databasets according to user-defined parameters.
 In particular
 * **Dataset size:** the maximum number of generated images.
 * **Sampling strategy:** define the technique for sampling a probability distribution (Monte Carlo, Latin HyperCube Sampling, or Low Discrepancy Sequence).
 * **Random seed:** the number used to initialize the random generator.